-Automatically Recalling Memory Positions (Auto Recall)
+Automatically Recalling Memory Positions (Auto Memory Recall)

-If programmed on in the vehicle personalization menu, the Auto (Automatic) Memory Recall feature automatically recalls the current driver's previously stored 1 or 2 position when the ignition is changed from OFF to ON/RUN or ACC/ACCESSORY.
+If programmed on in the vehicle personalization Menu, the Auto (Automatic) Memory Recall feature automatically recalls the current driver's previously stored 1 or 2 position when the ignition is changed from off to ON/RUN or ACC/ACCESSORY.

-See "Auto Memory Recall" under "Comfort and Convenience" in Vehicle Personalization ⇒ 136.
+See "Auto Memory Recall" under "Comfort and Convenience" in Vehicle Personalization ⇔ 155.

-To stop recall movement, press one of the memory, power mirror or power seat controls; or press the adjustable pedal control (if equipped).
+To stop recall movement, press one of the memory, power mirror, or power seat controls; press the power tilt and telescoping steering column control; or press the adjustable pedal control.